abregado/champions-combat/_chapters/rules.md

 A pile of 20 Power tokens.

-4 dice each with six sides.
+4 dice, each with six sides.

 # Phases of the Game
 Play begins with a Setup Phase and then continues with repeated Rounds of combat.